 It is not an historical degree, but is simply administrative in its character; the duties of the members being to examine and regulate the proceedings of the subordinate Lodges and Chapters.
-The meeting is designated a "Sovereign Tribunal," and is composed of nine officers, viz., a Most Perfect President, a Chancellor, a Treasurer, and six Inquisitors-one being elected to perform the functions of Inspecting Inquisitor.
+The meeting is designated a 'Sovereign Tribunal,' and is composed of nine officers, viz., a Most Perfect President, a Chancellor, a Treasurer, and six Inquisitors-one being elected to perform the functions of Inspecting Inquisitor.
 The decoration of the Lodge is white, with eight golden columns; on the dais above the presiding officer's throne are the letters J.E.; there is also an altar covered with white drapery.
-In the east, on a low seat, is placed a case containing the archives of the Order covered with blue drapery, having on its front a large red cross; on the right of the altar is the table of the Chancellor, on the left, that of the Treasurer.
+In the east, on a low seat, is placed a case containing the archives of the Order covered with blue drapery, having on its front a large red cross; on the right of the altar is the table of the Chancellor; on the left, that of the Treasurer.
 The floor of the Sovereign Tribunal is covered by a painting, the centre of which represents a cross, encompassing all the attributes of Masonry.
-As regalia, the members wear a white collar, on which is embroidered a triangle with rays, having in its centre the number 31, to which is suspended a Teutonic cross.
-In France the regulations direct a white apron, with aurore (yellow) flap, embroidered with the attributes of the degree.
-In England there is no badge used.
+As regalia, the members wear a white collar, on which are embroidered the emblems of the Order; the jewel is a Teutonic cross surmounted by a celestial crown, and having the number 31 in the centre.
+In France the regulations direct a which must be composed of nine members, not less than three of whom constitute a quorum, for the transaction of business.